File Upload Using the Solution

 1. Prepare your data files for upload by ensuring they are in the expected format and follow the recommended file structure and naming conventions.
 For more information on how to structure your data files for upload, see Data File Guidelines and Visier Data Dictionaries.

-Upload data files in the studio experience
+Upload data files in Studio

 1. Optional: If you want an additional layer of protection, you can encrypt your data files.
 For more information, see Encrypt files.